dedis/cothority/byzcoin/README.md

 ## Short summary of ByzCoin

-- At its simplest, ByzCoin is nothing more than a **distributed ledger** (DL): a database that is decentralized and distributed across several nodes.
+- ByzCoin is a **distributed ledger**: a database that is distributed across several nodes, and where the authority to add changes to the database us decentralized.
-- ByzCoin uses the **blockchain technology**: this is one of the DL technology where every node has its local copy of the ledger (database).
-Every change to the ledger is packed into a block that is eventually cryptographically chained to the previous one.
+- To ensure that updates to the database are strictly ordered, ByzCoin uses a **blockchain** called a **Skipchain**: every node has its local copy of the ledger (database).
+Every change to the ledger is packed into a block that is cryptographically chained to the previous one, and forward links in the chain represent consensus among the verifiers that these changes belong in the database.
-- In ByzCoin, the data are represented as instances of **Smart Contracts** (SC), where a smart contract can be seen as a class and an instance an object of this class.
-In ByzCoin, one can *Spawn* a new instance of a SC, *Invoke* a command (or method) on an existing instance, or *Delete* an instance. *Spawn*, *Invoke*, and *Delete* represent all the possible actions a user can do to update the ledger.
+- In ByzCoin, the data are organised as instances of **Smart Contracts**, where a smart contract can be seen as a class and an instance an object of this class.
+In ByzCoin, one can *Spawn* a new instance of a contract, *Invoke* a command (or method) on an existing instance, or *Delete* an instance. *Spawn*, *Invoke*, and *Delete* represent all the possible actions a user can do to update the ledger.
-- Every request to update the ledger comes to the form of an instruction that is sent to one of the nodes.
-Each instruction must be approved by 2/3 of the existing node to get accepted and thus update the ledger.
+- Every request to update the ledger is a transaction made up of one or more instructions.
+The transactionn is sent to one of the nodes.
+  All instructions in the transaction must be approved by a quorum of the nodes, or else the entire transaction is refused.
 - As an example, we can have a simple *Project* smart contract that has only one field: `status: string` representing the status of a project.
   One can *Spawn* a new instance of the project contract with a given
-status: `spawn:project("pending")`, and then say we implemented an `update_status` method on this SC, we can then call it to update the status of this smart contract's instance with an *Invoke*:
+  status: `spawn:project("pending")`, and then say we implemented an `update_status` method on this contract, we can then call it to update the status of this smart contract's instance with an *Invoke*:
   `invoke:project.update_status("done")`.
-If the instruction is accepted, the status's change is eventually written in a block, allowing anyone to track and witness the status's evolution of a project on the Blockchain.
+If the transaction is accepted, the status's change is eventually written in a block, allowing anyone to track and witness the evolution of the `state` of the *Project* in the ledger.
+  If the smart contract enforces a rule that `status: pending` must always be followed by `status: active`, then the propsed transaction will be refused by nodes which are honestly implementing the smart contract.
+  Even if a minority of the nodes are dishonestly allowing the transition directly to `state: done`, they will not form a quorum, and the incorrect state change cannot be introduced into the database.

 ## Overview